Food

 Choose a dry food intended specifically for puppies, avoiding generic

-looking at the ingredient list on the label.
-Many things that owners
+food simply by looking at the ingredient list on the label.
+Many things

-look for, such as high protein levels and extra vitamins, are more
+that owners look for, such as high protein levels and extra vitamins,

-likely to be harmful than helpful.
-For example, overfeeding and over
+are more likely to be harmful than helpful.
+For example, overfeeding and

 How